 Manie Lombard, chief finance director, leads a 140-member team that provides a crucial support service to the University.
 With Lombard's diligence and skill, the University's R6 billion budget and extensive risk management programme are in safe hands.
-Being central to the R233 million Tygerberg catch-up maintenance project and R3,7 billion Campus Renewal Project business plan, this chartered accountant and registered auditor helps the University provide world-class facilities for worldclass teaching.
-He is also a valued sector contributor as a member of Higher Education South Africa's financial executive forum.
+Being central to the R233 million Tygerberg catch-up maintenance project and R3,7 billion Campus Renewal Project business plan, this chartered accountant and registered auditor helps the University provide world-class facilities for world-class teaching.
+He is also a valued sector contributor as a member of Higher Education South Africa's financial and dignity in Africa from over 20 African theologians' perspective, was rewarded with the 2016 Andrew Murray-Desmond Tutu prize.
+Her career attests to an unwavering commitment to teaching, and equality and dignity for all.

 Professor Elna Mouton was the first female lecturer in the Faculty of Theology, and the first and, to date, only female dean of a theological faculty in the country.
 She has excelled as an exceptional, much-loved teacher.
-Moreover, Mouton's work as co-editor and collaborator in the Living with Dignity project, which explored gender equality and dignity in Africa from over 20 African theologians' perspective, was rewarded with the 2016 Andrew Murray-Desmond Tutu prize.
-Her career attests to an unwavering commitment to teaching, and equality and dignity for all.
+Moreover, Mouton's work as co-editor and collaborator in the Living with Dignity project, which explored gender equality